bobbingwide/oik-types/readme.txt

 5. Taxonomies to types relationships

 == Upgrade Notice ==
-= 2.3.1 =
+= 2.4.0 =
-Update for support for PHP 8.1 and PHP 8.2 #28
+Update for CPT's attached to category

 == Changelog ==
-= 2.3.0 =
+= 2.4.0 =
-* Fixed: Don't include the table in the form. #26
-* Changed: Support PHP 8.1 and PHP 8.2 #28
+* Changed: Add pre_get_posts logic for category taxonomy #30
-* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With WordPress 6.4.2 and WordPress Multisite
-* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.0, PHP 8.1, PHP 8.2 and PHP 8.3
 * Tested: With PHPUnit 9.6

 == Further reading ==